 Lima Beans.
 You either love them or loathe them.
 When I was a child I was not overly fond of them.
-My mother used to buy a frozen mixed vegetable mix.
+My mother used to buy a frozen vegetable mix.
 There was always lima beans in the mix.
 We would of course not be allowed to leave the table until we had cleaned our plates.
 I used to eat the lima beans first to get them out of the way so I could enjoy the rest of my meal.
-Interestingly enough I ended up loving Lima Beans!
+Interestingly enough I ended up loving them and now I’m writing a lima bean recipe!
 Funny how that goes!
 Perhaps this was the method to my mother’s madness!

-This recipe for Lima Beans I am sharing with you today, Baked Honey and Mustard Lima Beans is one of my favourite ways of preparing them.
+This Lima Beans recipe I am sharing with you today, Baked Honey and Mustard Lima Beans, is one of my favourite ways of preparing them.
 Its quick and simple to make and uses things you probably already have.
 I think it is one way of changing the minds of any dedicated Lima Bean haters in your house!
+Try these other ways to use lima beans to really convince them!
 If you are thinking this does not look exactly like Lima Beans, you would be right.

 In this delicious casserole the rich spicy flavours and textures of two different mustards are combined with some honey, thyme, and the beans.
 This is a dish that is sure to please everyone around your dining room table!

-WHAT DO YOU NEED TO MAKE BAKED HONEY AND MUSTARD LIMA BEANS
+WHAT DO YOU NEED TO MAKE BAKED HONEY AND MUSTARD LIMA BEAN RECIPE

 The ingredients list for this quick and simple casserole is actually not exceedingly long.
 It uses things most people have in their cupboards and refrigerators all the time.

 |1 (14-oz) tin of lima beans, drained well and rinsed|

 |1 TBS Dijon mustard|

 If you cannot get fresh thyme, feel free to use dried thyme, about ½ tsp will do it.
 It may not be as pretty, but you will still get the herby flavour of the fresh thyme.